Flat Clearance Kensington — Health & Safety Policy

 Risk assessments will be carried out before each clearance job and reviewed if conditions change.
 Assessments consider manual handling loads, trip and fall hazards, biological and sharps risks, hazardous household waste, vehicle movements and public interfaces.
 Control measures include the use of mechanical aids, staged removals to reduce manual handling, agreed access routes and clearly marked exclusion zones to protect residents and passersby during operations.

-Protective gloves and safety equipment used in clearance Personal protective equipment is mandatory where risk assessment indicates a need.
+A large blue metal skip filled with mixed waste materials, including cardboard boxes, plastic packaging, and white plastic bags, situated outdoors on a paved surface next to a green metal fence post.
+The skip is positioned in an open area, likely for rubbish removal, with an urban background that includes leafless trees and building structures.
+The waste appears irregularly stacked, with some items leaning over the edges, indicating recent loading or ongoing clearance work.
+The textures vary from the smooth, painted surface of the metal skip to the crumpled and unfolded forms of cardboard and plastic waste.
+The scene is lit by natural daylight, highlighting the vivid blue of the skip and the contrast of waste colors against the surrounding environment.
+This image is relevant to rubbish removal services offered by Flat Clearance Kensington, emphasizing large-scale waste collection typical in the Kensington area, within the post code range of London postcodes such as W8 or SW7, supporting local clearance needs efficiently.
+Personal protective equipment is mandatory where risk assessment indicates a need.
 That equipment may include gloves, high-visibility clothing, protective footwear, eye protection and respiratory protection appropriate to the task.
 The company ensures PPE is fit for purpose, maintained and replaced as necessary.
 Training in correct PPE use is provided and monitored regularly.
 Waste segregation is practiced on-site to separate recyclable materials from general rubbish, and potentially hazardous items are handled only by trained staff and disposed of via authorised channels.

 Key operational controls include: